-The lofts are located in heart of Kaka`ako, a neighborhood in transition back to its historical residential roots and forward towards a densely populated urban community.
-The project navigates existing local codes while imagining a greater density and reduced parking footprint to account for the City’s proposed TOD Overlay.
-It sits half a block away from a future rail station and adjacent to the raised rail line.
-Two existing towers flank its sides with one more on the way.
-The structure is a combination of courtyard and urban block typologies, with a mix of live/work lofts, market-rate and reserved housing.
-Construction utilizes pre-fabricated steel panels (SIPs) to achieve an economic aggregate of units, a planted roof for on-site storm water management, photo voltaic panels for energy offset, and cross ventilation for passive cooling.
+The structure is a combination of courtyard and urban block typologies, with a mix of live/work lofts, market-rate housing, and reserved housing.
+Construction utilizes pre-fabricated steel panels (SIPs).
+The building achieves an economic aggregate of units, with a planted roof for on-site storm water management, photo voltaic panels for energy offset, and cross ventilation for passive cooling.